kalvir781/kalv/cv/index.md

 [JobsGoPublic](https://www.jobsgopublic.com/) - CTO - completing migration from Coldfusion to Rails with their development team.
 Introducing Agile software development practises and overhauling their DevOps.

+Designed an ImageDB to ensure lossless photo re-generation in seconds from a small core database.
+Built in Java/Swing desktop application.

 ### London Ruby User Group (LRUG) - 2008 - 2011
 [Ruby Manor](http://rubymanor.org) - Organized and run a UK conference on leading Ruby and Rails topics.
 Organized and spoke to developers in London monthly for a regular meetup on Ruby.
 Topics I spoke about were realtime web, event machine loop optimizations and async threading.

 ### GoFreeRange - 2009 - 2011
-Co-founded leading London Ruby development agency.
+Co-founded leading London Ruby development agency with [James Adam](https://github.com/lazyatom) and [Tom Ward](https://tomafro.net).

-[Telefonica](https://www.telefonica.com/en/) / O2 - Wrote a Ruby library for SMSCs to capture and forward SMS messages into an API, worked with TweetDesk
+[Telefonica](https://www.telefonica.com/en/) / [O2](https://www.o2.co.uk) - Wrote a Ruby library for SMSCs to capture and forward SMS messages into an API, worked with TweetDesk

 [Mubi](https://mubi.com/en/films) - Upgraded full web platform from Rails 2 to Rails 3.
 Optimized all aspects of the web platform for performance and fast development practises.